 One caveat: Even if your credit card covers Loss of Use, the resolution process can be long and drawn out.
 Credit cards that offer primary coverage rely on the rental car agencies to provide documentation—typically a "fleet utilization log" that documents the actual lost revenue while the damaged car was out of service.
 Problematically, rental companies often refuse to provide these logs, as they deem them confidential.
 So the rental car company and your credit card company can get mired in a blame game, leaving you the hook for the bill.

-Bottom line: Some credit card policies have your back.
-Others do not.
-Know which one is in your wallet.
+The bottom line is that some credit card policies have your back and others do not.
+Know which kind of card is in your wallet and choose accordingly.